Reaction rate constant

 Here $k$ is the reaction rate constant that depends on temperature, and [A] and [B] are the molar concentrations of substances A and B in moles per unit volume of solution, assuming the reaction is taking place throughout the volume of the solution.
 (For a reaction taking place at a boundary, one would use moles of A or B per unit area instead.)

 The exponents m and n are called partial orders of reaction and are not generally equal to the stoichiometric coefficients a and b.
 Instead they depend on the reaction mechanism and can be determined experimentally.

-Sum of m and n, that is, (m + n) is called the overall order of reaction.
+The sum of m and n gives the overall order of reaction.